Hello Machine Bros!

 This step itself can take as long as the painting, in the particular case of our model (THE TERMINATOR!) there are surfaces that must be as smooth as possible, with a mirror finish, so that when applying the paint it remains with the characteristic shine of the original form.

-Depending on the model you want to paint, there are parts that represent more complex access due to its shape, where you will not be able to access it with sandpaper, so you must use the carving tools and scalpel to reach these difficult places.
+Depending on the model you want to paint, there are parts that represent more complex access due to their shape, which you will not be able to access it with sandpaper, so you must use the carving tools and scalpel to reach these difficult places.

 Additionally, the skin of our model has very deep pores, so for us, it has taken a great effort to polish all the skin of the model to more closely resemble reality and give it an improved finish.